highdeftant/bashscripts/README.md

 # Bash Scripts

-A compilation of bash scripts I've worked on over the years, some are still useful, A Description of each script is below
+This is a mixture of scripts I've written - some for Debian, some for Arch
 > Warning!
-A lot of these programs are deprecated.
+A lot of these programs are possibly deprecated.
 Use at own risk.

 **backupOS**:
     - Uses rsync to make a mirror image of $USER folder, this copies only the differences and will delete anything that gets deleted, keeping everything